 Their studio is covered in paint and tiny glass bottles whose scents invite you in.
 The organized nature of the desk is a far cry from the chaos of Lucien and August's street art.
 August says he is meticulous when testing out a formula.

 Les Vides Anges has always been in the shadows.
-Before they decided to make fragrances, Lucien was running through the dark corridors of Montreal, with photographer — and LVA perfumer — August in tow, leaving his tag; a simple “PAS.”
+Before they decided to make fragrances, Lucien was running through the dark corridors of Montreal, with photographer — and LVA perfumer — Aldo "August" Parise in tow, leaving his tag; a simple “PAS.”
 Translated from French, it means “Can’t.”
 It’s not something they are used to hearing.